Abode vs. Nest Secure vs. Ring Alarm Home SecurityBy - 07/22/2018

 Finally, you can add third-party Z-Wave and Zigbee devices. abode has a list of compatible devices on their site.
 The list includes products by Aeon, Aeotec, Enerwave, Fibraro, First Alert, FortrezZ, GE, Linear, Kwikset, Leviton, Schlage, Iris, Sensative, ZooZ, and Netvox. abode also sells their own Home Automation Power Outlet & ZigBee Extender.
 The device will turn any outlet into a smart outlet, allowing you to control plugged-in devices and include them as part of your automation recipes.
 The switch also acts as a ZigBee range extender.

-We also know that Ring Protect is the first product to feature the combination of Z-Wave Security 2 (S2) and Z-Wave SmartStart technologies.
+On a positive note, Ring Alarm is the first product to feature the combination of Z-Wave Security 2 (S2) and Z-Wave SmartStart technologies.
 This technology protects the connection between the base station and the cloud as well as the communication sent between the base and connected devices.

 Where Nest Wins: Nest has a better design, fantastic cameras, and cheaper cellular backup.
 Their multi-purpose sensors may cut down on the number of sensors you need, though they are more expensive than abode and Ring sensors.
 Also, Nest Guard is the most intuitive with LED lights, a keypad, and voice feedback.
 Finally, Nest Secure offers a 2-year warranty where abode and Ring offer 1-year warranties.
 However, there are areas where abode and Ring win too.